1. Home

 What are the main cons with space heaters?

 Safety, mainly the risk of fire, burn, or an electrical injury, is the largest possible downside when using a space heater.
-You could experience high energy usage and cost from frequent, long, or inefficient space heater use.
+Frequent or long space heater use could result in a huge electricity bill.

 How might you use space heaters in an emergency or when you need extra heat?

-It can be a good emergency measure to have one or more space heaters in case of an emergency with your primary heating system or for extreme winter conditions.
+Having one or more space heaters in case of an emergency with your primary heating system or for extreme winter conditions can be a helpful safety measure.

 Author